ayatokura/ai-openscale/wos-risk-config-ovr-wos-only.md

 ## Automated setup
 {: #mrm-risk-config-ovr-wos-only-auto}

-The auto setup option can be run when you launch the Watson OpenScale service for the very first time.
+The auto setup option can be run when you launch the Watson OpenScale service for the very first tim5.
 After you choose auto setup, you must activate the model risk management features by clicking the Beta features button.
 The following section details how to run auto setup and activate the beta features on the IBM Cloud environment:

 ### Prerequisites
 {: #mrm-risk-config-ovr-wos-only-auto-prereqs}